An Introduction to Co-op Education

 The advanced program search on SchoolFinder.com will give you a listing of co-op programs.

-The Web site for Canadian Association of Co-operative Education and the Public Service Commission of Canada has a section of their Web site devoted to co-op programs.
+The Web site for Co-operative Education and Work-Integrated Learning has a massive directory of co-op programs.